PatWie/symphony-web/README.md

 ```
 docker-machine start default
-docker run -d -p PORT:9090 --name=web symphony-web
+docker run -d -p PORT:9090 symphony-web
 ```

 where `PORT` is the port you want to use for accessing the server on the host machine (the second port `9090` is the port used by the docker machine running inside virtual box).
 Finally, find out what IP address is assigned to the VM with

 ```
 docker-machine ip default